niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 We will need to move the cube to block the edges of the plane, so change its position to be `(8.5, 0.5, 0)`.
 Rename the cube to *Right Wall*

 We also, of course, need a left wall.
 Make life easier for yourself by duplicating the right wall!
-Select the Right Wall and press `Ctrl+D` to duplicate the GameObject.
+Select the Right Wall and press ++ctrl+d++ to duplicate the GameObject.
 Then, change the new wall's X Position to `-8.5`, and rename it to *Left Wall*.

 #### Grouping
 These three GameObjects make up our road.
 Since we realistically always want them to keep their positions and scales relative to eachother, we should 'group' them together by making them siblings of one GameObject.